istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 Upon any failure or restart of the local Istio control plane, `kube-dns` on the remote clusters must be updated with the correct endpoint mappings for the Istio services.
 There are a number of ways this can be done.
-The most obvious is to rerun the Helm install in the remote cluster after the Istio services on the control plane cluster have restarted.
+The most obvious is to rerun the istioctl in the remote cluster after the Istio services on the control plane cluster have restarted.

 ### Use load balance service type